 Eureka! started all the way back in 1895, well after the gold rush in California.
 They started making rugged canvas wagon covers and grew into a company that supplied the tents that took Sir Edmund Hillary on a Nepal expedition, and later James Whittaker on the first all American Everest expedition.
 Needless to say, Eureka! makes some great camping gear and this cabin tent is no exception.

 With lots of mesh windows on all sides of the tent, there’s plenty of options for ventilation.
-They zipper closed for weather protection and privacy, or can zipper open for lots of air flow.
-The near vertical walls on this cabin tent, combined with the tallest max height on this list (7ft.), make for an airy and spacious 8 person tent.
+The windows zipper closed for weather protection and privacy, or can zipper open for lots of air flow.
+The near vertical walls on this cabin tent, combined with the tallest max height on this list (7ft.), make for an airy and spacious 8 person tent that also made our list for best tent for tall people.

 We like how this tent has two doors that are catty-corner from each other, letting you access the tent from different sides without stepping over too many people.
 You can also split the room in half with an attachable room divider, so each room has their own entry way.
 This would create a 2 room tent, which would be great for family camping trip.
 There are also plenty of storage space, a zippered port for an electrical cord access, and an included gear loft.